The most burning question by just about everyone who has a Google Ads account – “When should I use automated bidding?”

 Similar to bidding on a competitor’s brand name, using Target Outranking Share could cause a bidding war between you and the domain you’ve targeted if they also want to outrank you.
 This type of bidding war can drive up the CPCs for both of you, potentially making the resulting ad impressions unprofitable.
-The only winner in this bidding war scenario is Google, who will generate more revenue per click and your CPCs rise.
+The only winner in this bidding war scenario is Google, which will generate more revenue per click and your CPCs rise.

 Cost per Thousand Viewable Impressions (vCPM)

-Formerly cost per thousand Impressions (CPM), vCPM bidding is a display only bid strategy designed to let advertisers bid for impressions when your ad is shown in a viewable space.
+Formerly cost per thousand impressions (CPM), vCPM bidding is a display only bid strategy designed to let advertisers bid for impressions when your ad is shown in a viewable space.

 A key factor for this strategy is the definition of “viewability.”
 According to Google:

-An ad is counted as “viewable” when 50 percent of your ad shows on screen for one second or longer for display ads, and two seconds or longer for video ads.
+An ad is counted as “viewable” when 50 per cent of your ad shows on screen for one second or longer for display ads, and two seconds or longer for video ads.

 vCPM bidding is great if you’re working on expanding your brand coverage and simply want to get your message in front of a large group of people.